 Another concern is the influence on youth.
 He argues that in the United Kingdom and United States, where e-cigarettes are legal, it is indisputable that youth have been exposed to e-cigarettes.

 He also said their efficacy in helping smokers quit tobacco is questionable.
 Most e-cigarette users do not quit smoking when they switch to the device but instead became dual users -- using both traditional cigarettes and e-cigarettes.

 On Dec 16, the network of e-cigarette users led by Mr Marit submitted a petition to the National Legislative Assembly (NLA), along with the signatures of more than 17,000 people asking to legalise electronic cigarettes.

-Mr Maris said he is aware the issue still needs to be discussed and is open to debate.
-He welcomes any agency joining a discussion with him on national television.
+Although Mr Maris is aware the issue still need to be discussed, he said he is open to debate and welcomes any agency joining a discussion with him on national television.
 "So far nobody from the public health sector has been willing to debate with me on public TV," he said.